For those familiar with traditional frisbees, transitioning to disc golf can be very frustrating because most disc golf discs just don’t fly straight.

 Get it in the I or C plastic and professional players can throw the Anubis on a straight line dime.
 The Infinite Anubis is very similar to the Innova Mako.

-The Anubis is a wide diameter midrange which makes it an excellent choice for new disc golfer transitioning from ultimate frisbee.
-The wider profile helps this disc to stay straight while being resistant to high speed turn and low speed fade.
+The Anubis is a wide diameter midrange which makes it an excellent choice for new disc golfers transitioning from ultimate frisbee.
+The wider profile helps this disc to stay straight while being resistant to high-speed turn and low-speed fade.

 PROS